 Apart from anything else, it’s a damn-sight quicker than drawing – and more-accurate.
 That said, I don’t really photograph many people, enjoying instead landscapes (my beloved waterfall on the River Almond in Cramond, especially, or the architecture of Leith).
 Oh, and my dog.
 As you can see from my ‘avatar’: Alfie.
 Bless him – he was put to sleep June 15th at 20 years’ old, 2013.

-I have been published internationally and will continue my freelance work.
-I intend writing a book, with Alfie as the star.
-I seriously doubt if I have every cried so much.
+My photographs (usually landscapes but occasionally of food) have been published locally & nationally.
+Portraits have been in print internationally no less.
+I will continue my freelance work.
+I wrote a book, with Alfie as the narrator, I seriously doubt if I have every cried so much.
 I shall always love Alfie and the photographs online or in my home (and elsewhere) can testify to the fact that he is and always will be my greatest friend.

 Remember me with a smile